 When you start working at a new company, chances are you received a welcome package waiting on your new desk, including all the company’s merchandise ( who doesn’t own 3 T-shirts with their company’s logo?).

-As you won’t be able to deliver the welcome package to your employee in real life, why not mail it to the newcomer?
+With teleworking, as you won’t be able to deliver the welcome package to your employee in real life, why not mail it to the newcomer?
 He or she will feel part of the team, happy to receive a gift ( because who doesn’t like receiving a mail package?), even if this means that everybody is wearing their company T-shirt from a distance behind their computer.

 3. Have an online onboarding program and/or update the current one

 Chances are somebody in the company was appointed as the newcomer’s ‘onboarder’ or mentor.
-Usually onboarding consists of a part self study, a part on-site training.
+Usually, onboarding consists of a part self-study, a part on-site training.
 As on-site training isn’t a possibility in these chaotic times, it’s important to make sure that the current onboarding process is up-to-date and includes all the necessary information to get started in the company.

 4. Start each online meeting or call with small talk